-- The Integrated Monarch Monitoring Program is a national initiative to monitor monarchs and their habitats in a variety of land-use types, including rights-of-ways, to inform conservation.
+- The Integrated Monarch Monitoring Program is a national initiative to monitor monarchs and their habitats in a variety of land-use types, including ROWs, to inform conservation.
 Milkweed density, nectar plant diversity, and monarch use data are collected by monitors from public and private resource agencies, biologists, and citizen scientists, and are compiled in a national dataset to learn about the monarch population and causes for its decline. - The Western Monarch Milkweed Mapper uses volunteer uploaded photos of milkweed and monarch sightings to build a dataset in the western range of the monarch.
 Data will improve our understanding of the distribution and phenology of monarchs and milkweeds, identify important breeding areas, and help to better understand monarch conservation needs. - Consider contributing to one of several large programs run by volunteer submissions of photos of insects, plants, and animals, such as iNaturalist and the National Phenology Network. - Monarch Tagging: This program is run by Monarch Watch and gathers data on monarch butterfly population size and migration. - NABA Count Circles: Join or start an official butterfly count sponsored by the North American Butterfly Association (NABA).
-NABA counts happen every mid-summer, and teams committo count within the same 15-mile diameter circle over time.
+NABA counts happen every mid-summer, and teams commit to count within the same 15-mile diameter circle over time.
 Joining a count allows for interactions with other conservationists, while letting these concerned community members know about the current conservation program.

 - Project BudBurst: This project is sponsored by the National Science Foundation and collects information on the timing of leafing, blooming, and fruiting phases of plants throughout the year.
-The data collected is used by scientists and educators to learn more about how plant species respond to changes in climate locally, regionally and nationally. - The University of Illinois' Bee Spotter citizen science program collects data on bumble bee and European honeybee observations in Illinois. - Geospatial Habitat Database: This database aims to collect data on pollinator habitat managed on rights-of-ways (ROW) and other landscapes across the United States.
-The database, once completed, will enable better quantification of habitat managed by ROW organizations, provide benchmarks for habitat restoration activities, highlight the ecosystem benefits that ROW provide, and promote new conservation partnerships and collaborations.
+The data collected is used by scientists and educators to learn more about how plant species respond to changes in climate locally, regionally and nationally. - The University of Illinois' Bee Spotter citizen science program collects data on bumble bee and European honeybee observations in Illinois. - Right-of-Way as Habitat Geospatial Database: This database aims to collect data on pollinator habitat managed on ROWs and other energy and transportation lands.
+The database provides a central repository for reporting managed habitat, provides benchmarks for habitat restoration activities, highlights the ecosystem benefits that ROWs provide, and promotes new conservation partnerships and collaborations.